openvstorage/ovs-documentation/Administration/usingthegui/backends.md

 ##### ASD Details and Actions

-Each disk (ASD) can be managed individually.
+Each disk can hold many ASDs (ALBA Storage Daemons) which can be managed individually.
 Select the dropdown box to see the ASD details and possible actions.

 ![](../../Images/asd_details.png)